Underwater Construction Teams: History

-At Chu Lai in 1967 MCB 71 had an Under Water Construction Team search the Tra Bong River for a missing Squad of Marines that the Marines wanted back no matter what.
+During the Vietnam War at Chu Lai in 1967 MCB 71 had an Under Water Construction Team search the Tra Bong River for a missing Squad of Marines.
 Their efforts made publication in Stars and Stripes.
+In 1974, several Underwater Demolition Team divers, primarily from UDT-13, helped establish the first independent UCT teams 1 and 2.

 Diving Commands

 UCT divers are attached to five principal commands outside the NCF: